trondhindenes/autoversion/README.md

 - Git tags are used as-is (no prefix stripping)
 - Output is pure semver format (`1.0.0`, not `v1.0.0`)
 - Initial version (when no tags exist) is `1.0.0`
-- Branch detection uses git's current branch (no CI environment detection)
+- Branch detection uses CI environment variables when available (GitHub Actions, GitLab CI, etc.), falls back to git's current branch
 - First commit on main outputs `1.0.0`
 - Each subsequent commit increments patch version (`1.0.1`, `1.0.2`, etc.)
 - Feature branches output prerelease versions (`1.0.3-feature-name.0`)